ProvSQL Studio

 • Where mode highlights the source cells that contributed to each output value, against the live content of the provenance-tracked relations.

-A schema panel, a configuration panel, and a mode-switcher round out the UI; all three are described below.
+A schema panel, a configuration panel, and a mode-switcher round out the UI; all are described below.
+Throughout the UI, help icons deep-link into the relevant section of this manual.
+Like the extension, Studio is free, open-source software distributed under the MIT License.

 Installation